-Drools objects are Java objects and can be represented by instances of Java classes or XML schemas.
+- 1. Drools uses objects as marked out by patterns and rules that invoke certain actions. - 2.
+A pattern is a coded expression (program), which manipulates one or more objects to form a pattern to make, adapt or fashion behavior according to designed logic. - 3.
+Drools objects are Java objects and can be represented by instances of Java classes or XML schemas. - 4.
 A rule can perform many types of actions, such as a), add or remove an object from the working memory, b) modify an object, c) execute a method on one of the objects